What is a Radio Operator?

 Radio Operators who work in Missouri, Florida, or Minnesota, make the highest salaries.

 Below is a list of the median annual salaries for Radio Operators in different U.S. states.

 |State||Annual Mean Salary|

 What Tools & Technology do Radio Operators Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Radio Operators:

 - Microsoft Office

 - Database software

-How do I Become a Radio Operator?
+How to Become a Radio Operator

 Image Credit: Airman 1st Class Alexis P. Docherty, 49th Wing Public Affairs via Public domain